bhatti/api-mock-service/README.md

 # api-mock-service
 ## Mocking Distributed Micro services with Record/Play, Templates and OpenAPI Specifications
 API mock service for REST/HTTP based services with following goals:
-- Record API request/response by working as a proxy server between client and remote service.
+- Record API request/response by working as a proxy server (native http/https or via API) between client and remote service.
 - Playback API response that were previously recorded based on request parameters.
 - Define API behavior manually by specifying request parameters and response contents.
 - Generate API behavior from open standards such as Open API or Swagger.